cdjel/coccinelle-scr-transformations/README.md

     3. the transformation (-/+)

 ## What do you mean by SCR-aware?
 What is State-Compute Replication?
 - SCR-aware stands for State-Compute Replication Aware.
-What we mean by this is have programs have each core independently computing states when processing packets
+What we mean by this is to have programs have each core independently computing states when processing packets

 - State-Compute Replication is a technique that states that instead of cores sharing state, each core will update the state on its own, using packet history/fast-forwarding.